-For once-and-only-once task submission, you can explicitly invoke TransferClient. get_submission_id(), which is a unique ID used to ensure exactly this.
+For once-and-only-once task submission, explicitly invoke you can TransferClient. get_submission_id(), which is a unique ID used to ensure exactly this.
 However, TransferData and DeleteData both implicitly invoke this method if they are initialized without an explicit submission_id.